josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 >
 > # TODO: Add more items for the player to choose from.
 >
-> The list of highlighted keywords and their colors can be changed in the **Text
-> Editor > Theme > Comment Markers** section of the Editor Settings.
 >

 Use two hash symbols (`##`) instead of one (`#`) to add a documentation